Fosfomycin: Resistance

 Development of bacterial resistance under therapy is a frequent occurrence and makes fosfomycin unsuitable for sustained therapy of severe infections.
 Mutations that inactivate the nonessential glycerophosphate transporter render bacteria resistant to fosfomycin.
+Still, fosfomycin can be used to treat MRSA bacteremia.

 Prescribing fosfomycin together with at least another active drug reduces the risk of developing bacterial resistance.
 Fosfomycin acts synergistically with many other antibiotics, including aminoglycosides, carbapenems, cephalosporins, daptomycin and oritavancin.

 Enzymes conferring resistance to fosfomycin have also been identified and are encoded both chromosomally and on plasmids.

 Three related fosfomycin resistance enzymes (named FosA, FosB, and FosX) are members of the glyoxalase superfamily.
 These enzymes function by nucleophilic attack on carbon 1 of fosfomycin, which opens the epoxide ring and renders the drug ineffective.

 The enzymes differ by the identity of the nucleophile used in the reaction: glutathione for FosA, bacillithiol for FosB, and water for FosX.

 In general, FosA and FosX enzymes are produced by Gram-negative bacteria, whereas FosB is produced by Gram-positive bacteria.

 FosC uses ATP and adds a phosphate group to fosfomycin, thus altering its properties and making the drug ineffective.